Applied AI

 Why This Problem Matters

-• Large-scale contact center ecosystems where millions of interactions require timely feedback capture and trend detection.
+• Large-scale contact-center ecosystems requiring timely sentiment capture and trend detection.

-• Distributed microservice architectures where end-to-end latency and fault propagation patterns are non-trivial to diagnose with isolated logs.
+• Distributed service architectures where end-to-end fault propagation is difficult to diagnose with isolated logs.

-• Legacy modernization programs aiming to migrate to data fabrics, event-driven platforms, and service meshes without losing observability or control over post-action processes.
+• Legacy modernization programs migrating to data fabrics, event-driven platforms, and service meshes without losing observability over post-action processes.

-Operationally, the problem is not only about gathering feedback but about closing the loop: translating post-interaction insights into concrete remediation actions, architectural decisions, and continuous improvement cycles.
-Agentic workflows enable the following capabilities at scale: automated survey orchestration, context-aware questioning, proactive anomaly detection, cross-service RCA, and evidence-backed remediation recommendations that are auditable and reproducible.
+Operationally, the goal is to translate post-interaction insights into concrete remediation actions, architectural decisions, and continuous improvement cycles.
+Agentic workflows enable automated survey orchestration, context-aware questioning, proactive anomaly detection, cross-service RCA, and evidence-backed remediation recommendations that are auditable and reproducible.

 Technical Patterns, Trade-offs, and Failure Modes